aodn/rimrep-examples/R_based_scripts/Plotting_SELTMP_Data.md

     ## 4 f10   FITZROY

 In this case, we will show global results, so we will ignore regions.
-However, by changing the grouping of the data, we can create wordclouds for each region.
+However, by changing the grouping of the data, we can create word clouds for each region.

 ``` r